bloch-elkouby-lab/website/team/contact.md

 ## Lab Environment/Culture
 It should be noted that:
 * Dr. Bloch-Elkouby tends to assign urgent tasks with deadlines that range from a few hours to a few days.
 Although it has **NEVER** been a requirement to take urgent tasks, diligence and availability are needed for promotions and extra strong letters of recommendation.
+* You cannot use AI to faciliate your work without prior consultation with Dr. Bloch-Elkouby, Jimmy, Angel, or Hanjiang.
+The lab treats the issue very very very seriously.
+It's not an absolute ban, but it is by default banned.

 Please be assured that:
 * We have open communication.